One Planet Modular Home

 All the windows and doors are made up of glass, wood and aluminium.
 The wood is FSC certified.
 The windows and doors have a lifespan of at least 40 years, with a 12-year product warranty from the manufacturer.

-The Castan requires minimal heating due to its highly insulated core.
-Electric underfloor heating is included as standard in the core of all models but will only require minimal use due to the highly insulated core.
-The periphery spaces have the option of radiant heating, a highly efficient method of heating and will be provided by a local manufacturer.
+The One Planet Modular Home requires minimal heating due to its highly insulated core.
+Radiant heating is included as standard in the core of all models, this is a highly efficient method of heating and will be provided by a local manufacturer.

 Connection will be required to sewer or septic tank, cold water supply and single phase electricity supply.
 Alternatively for off-grid version with compost toilet, photovoltaic panels will need to be located remotely.
 A battery bank can be accommodated in the design.